Scooby-Doo! in Where's My Mummy?

-Scooby-Doo! in Where's My Mummy? is a 2005 American animated adventure film, and the ninth in a series of direct-to-video animated films based on the Scooby-Doo Saturday morning cartoons.
+Scooby-Doo! in Where's My Mummy? is a 2005 American animated fantasy adventure film, and the ninth in a series of direct-to-video animated films based on the Scooby-Doo Saturday morning cartoons.
 The film had a limited theatrical release in the United States on May 13, 2005.
 The film was first aired on Cartoon Network in the United States on November 24, 2005.
 It was released on VHS and DVD in the United States and Canada on December 13, 2005.
 It was produced by Warner Bros.
 Animation, though it featured a logo and copyright for Hanna-Barbera Cartoons, Inc. at the end.
 This is the last Scooby-Doo film to have a VHS release.

 Plot

 In a flashback to 41 B.C.E, following her losses at the Battle of Actium and Battle of Alexandria, Cleopatra visits her tomb beneath the Sphinx to bury a treasure and form an undead army of her fallen soldiers to protect it.
 As she prepares for her own death, she casts a curse upon the treasure to protect it.

-In the present, Velma Dinkley works with an archaeological team led by Prince Omar to restore the Sphinx, during which they find an ancient necklace and stumble onto Cleopatra's tomb.
+In the present day, Velma Dinkley works with an archaeological team led by Prince Omar to restore the Sphinx, during which they find an ancient necklace and stumble onto Cleopatra's tomb.
 Meanwhile, Velma's friends in Mystery Inc. travel to Egypt for a surprise visit.
 Though their van, the Mystery Machine, breaks down in the desert, they receive help in reaching the Sphinx from Amahl Ali Akbar and his hawk Horus.
 Upon their arrival, they also encounter Rock Rivers, the host of Fear Facers whose show was recently cancelled after he was caught faking footage and who came to Egypt to investigate Cleopatra's curse.
 Eventually, the gang reunite with Velma before they are interrupted by a group of treasure hunters led by a heavy-handed archeologist named Dr. Amelia Von Butch.
 Over Velma's pleas of Cleopatra's curse, which says all who enter will be turned to stone, Amelia's group use explosives to detonate the entrance.
 Suddenly, a sandstorm forces everyone inside, where Mystery Inc. find a petrified Omar.
 Despite this, Amelia's group press on while Fred Jones opts to solve the mystery.
 Velma reluctantly agrees and the gang follow Amelia, only to activate a trap that separates Shaggy Rogers and his dog Scooby-Doo from them.